Essent/nativescript-angular-unit-tests/README.md

 # nativescript-angular-unit-tests

-NativeScript currently only supports test files in the app/tests folder.
-This module helps maintaining the angular style guide folder structure for {N} + Angular projects by watching the spec files and running the tns test command.
+This module helps to maintain the angular style guide folder structure for {N} + Angular projects.

+This plugin:
+- Watches all generated js spec
+- Copies all generated js spec files to a .tmp folder inside app/tests
+- Fixes require paths to target original source.
+- Runs "tns test [platform]" in parallel.

 ## Install
 ```bash